JenninaFarm/FinellyFoodApp/README.md

 # FinellyFoodApp

 This project is for native mobile development and it is based on the wishes of my friend's company.
-It will demonstrade as a prototype.

 ## Name